Aryaman129/GDG/README.md

   - Password: password123
   - Role: Speaker who can set availability and view bookings

-- **Admin User**
-  - Email: admin@example.com
-  - Password: password123
-  - Role: Administrator with access to all features

 ## Deployment Information

 This application is deployed on Render's free tier, which has some limitations: